reecemcd/ngx-form-resolver/README.md

 })
 ```

 2.)
 A FormResolver is designed to map a defined class/object to a certain `FormGroup`.
-We will use a basic `Car` class in this example.
+A basic `Car` class will be used in this example.

 ```TypeScript
 export class Car {